Former KU basketball player, injured in crash, has died - NewsBreak

 North Carolina man arrested after flying to Kansas to meet minor, sheriff says

+LAWRENCE — Kansas suspended Hall of Fame coach Bill Self and top assistant Kurtis Townsend for the first four games of the season Wednesday, along with imposing several recruiting restrictions, as part of the fallout from a lengthy FBI investigation into college basketball corruption.
+Norm Roberts will be the...

+N.C. man behind bars after attempt to meet Kansas child he met online

-WABAUNSEE COUNTY (KSNT) – A North Carolina man is in custody after allegedly flying to Kansas to meet a young child.
-The Wabaunsee County Sheriff’s Office reports it arrested Derrick Yarnell Mayfield, 20, of Henderson, North Carolina on Oct.
-31 in the 400 block of E. Flint Hills Drive.
-Deputies were alerted to a possible […]
+ALMA, Kan.
+(WIBW) - A North Carolina man is behind bars after attempting to meet up with a Kansas child he met online.
+The Wabaunsee Co.
+Sheriff’s Office says that on Monday, Oct.
+31, officials responded to a home in the 400 block of E. Flint Hills Dr. at Lake Wabaunsee with reports of possible child sexual exploitation.

 Sheriff IDs Kansas man who died after struck by a train